Portrait of a Lady (Ceruti): Recovery

 As of 2020, the Cultural Heritage Agency of the Netherlands (RCE) listed Kadgien as possibly having possessed the portrait, as well as a still life by Abraham Mignon.
 Around that time, Dutch newspaper Algemeen Dagblad (AD) found wartime documents suggesting that Kadgien possessed both works.
 The AD unsuccessfully tried to discuss the missing art and Kadgien with his daughters, who were living in Buenos Aires, Argentina.
 A reporter attempted to visit one of their houses, located in Mar del Plata.
 Learning that it was for sale, he sent the AD a link to the real estate listing.
 An AD reporter noticed that a photograph apparently showed the portrait, which was supported by art historians.
 Additionally, two researchers at the RCE thought the still-life painting was visible in a social-media post by one of Kadgien's daughters.
 The AD reported the discovery on 25 August 2025.

 On 27 August 2025, it was reported that officials had searched the property to find the painting removed and replaced with a tapestry.
 Additionally, during the searches of four total properties, two other paintings and a series of engravings and drawings were found at the home of Patricia Kadgien's sister; these were to be analyzed to determine if they had been stolen.
 By 2 September, Patricia Kadgien and her husband were placed under house arrest for 72 hours, with a hearing set for 4 September.

 On 3 September 2025, Patricia Kadgien's lawyer surrendered the painting to officials, while the family asked the court if they could put it up for auction, which was denied.
 Kadgien and her husband were questioned about their alleged obstruction of the investigation and were expected to be charged with concealing theft in the context of genocide.
 Criminal prosecutors stated that they would investigate the painting's provenance to determine its rightful ownership.
 Kadgien filed a civil claim asserting that her father's sister-in-law bought the painting in 1943 from Cologne's Wallraf–Richartz Museum (which stated that it never possessed the piece) and that she had only removed the artwork from her house for security because she thought the journalist trying to contact her about it was a scammer.

 By 4 September 2025, Goudstikker's heir filed a legal claim to the work with the United States Federal Bureau of Investigation.
-By 5 September, Kadgien and her husband had been charged with concealing the artwork, including many other pieces, such as 22 reportedly by French painter Henri Matisse (1869–1954).
+By 5 September, Kadgien and her husband had been charged with concealing the artwork, as well as many other pieces, such as 22 reportedly by French painter Henri Matisse (1869–1954).

+In September 2026, a court ruled that the painting must be returned to the heir of its rightful owner.

 Impact

 The artwork's recovery coincided with the 80th anniversary of the end of World War II, joining other disclosures about the fascist ratline to Argentina and admissions of some continued secrecy about such matters.
-The painting's location prompted podcaster Joe Rogan to cite the ratlines and a purported 1954 photograph of Adolf Hitler as supporting the dictator's survival of the war.